morisawausa/_vfvisualizer/README.md

 There are a few steps that you need to take in order to use the visualizer:

 1. Preparing your `.glyphs` file with private unicode assignments.
+2. Installing tools (only need to do this once).
-2. Generating a `.designspace` representation of your `.glyphs` file.
+3. Generating a `.designspace` representation of your `.glyphs` file.
-3. Generating a visualizer-compatible `.ttf` file.
+4. Generating a visualizer-compatible `.ttf` file.
-4. Updating the `.designspace` file with the visualizer output.
+5. Updating the `.designspace` file with the visualizer output.
-5. Compiling the final, production-ready `.ttf` file.
+6. Compiling the final, production-ready `.ttf` file.

 We'll go through each of these steps in detail here.